AbdullahKhan1298/Automating-Reviews-Uploading/README.md

-# Reviews Uploader — Automating Reviews Posting to a REST API
+# Feedback Reviews Uploader — Automating Feedback Reviews Posting using a REST API

 **Objective**
 A small automation project that reads customer review text files from disk, normalizes them into JSON, and posts them to a running web service.
 The project was built to practice working with REST APIs, automating repetitive tasks, and visualizing the results via a simple HTML table for easy review.